inabikarilibrary/inalib/inapedia/players/french/spacegenesis.md

 # SpaceGenesis

-SpaceGenesis is a French player, maining Nomash.
+SpaceGenesis is a French :fr: player, maining Nomash.

 ## Achievements